 Why Do Birds Dig Up My Lawn?

 Birds can destroy your lawn.
 The main reason why they invade your yard is in search of food.
 They are likely to dig in your lawn, looking for insects to eat.
-They usually target larvae, and they can overturn large sections of the lawn when feeding.
+They usually target larvae, and they can overturn large sections of the yard when feeding.

-The main reason why your lawn is being dug up is that there are plenty of grubs.
+The main reason your lawn is being dug up is that there are plenty of grubs.
 These are the larvae stage of a beetle that serves as a rich source of proteins for crows and many other animals.

 The grubs have brown heads and white or grey bodies.
 They are always an attraction to birds, which can end up causing a lot of damage to your lawn.